Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 #### OCAF and XCAF documents

 Files containing OCAF data saved in the old format usually have extensions <i>.std, .sgd</i> or <i>.dxc</i> (XDE documents).
-These files can be converted to XML or binary OCAF formats using DRAW Test Harness commands available in OCCT 6.9.0 or earlier.
+These files can be converted to XML or binary OCAF formats using DRAW Test Harness commands.
+Note that if the file contains only attributes defined in TKLCAF and TKCAF, this action can be performed in OCCT 7.0; otherwise OCCT 6.9.1 or earlier should be used.

 For that, start *DRAWEXE* and perform the following commands: